it-bens/api-platform-resource-actions-bundle/README.md

 The controller would still be called by API Platform for any other operation, and it would fail to find its corresponding actions.

 ## Related Packages/Bundles
-Because the `Controller` will use the default bus to dispatch the command as a message, the usage of the Message Bus Redirect Bundle (https://github.com/it-bens/message-bus-redirect-bundle) comes in handy.
+Because API Platform will always use the default bus to dispatch the command as a message, the usage of the Message Bus Redirect Bundle (https://github.com/it-bens/message-bus-redirect-bundle) comes in handy.

 ## Contributing